karubiotools/getSequenceInfo/README.md

-		-taxid [XXX]			allows to indicate a specific taxid (must be combined with -k option) -assembly_or_project [XXX]	allows to indicate a specific assembly accession or bioproject (must be combined with -k option) -date [XXX]			indicates the release date (with format yyyy-mm-dd) from which sequence information are available -l or -level [XXX]		allows to select a specific assembly level (e.g. "Complete Genome") -o or -output [XXX]		allows users to name the output result folder -n or -number [XXX]		allows to limit the total number of assemblies to be downloaded -c or -components [XXX]		allows to select specific components of the assembly (e.g. plasmid, chromosome, ...)
+		-taxid [XXX]			allows to indicate a specific taxid (must be combined with -k option) -assembly_or_project [XXX]	allows to indicate a specific assembly accession or bioproject (must be combined with -k option) -date [XXX]			indicates the release date (with format yyyy-mm-dd) from which sequence information are available -le or -level [XXX]		allows to select a specific assembly level (e.g. "Complete Genome") -o or -output [XXX]		allows users to name the output result folder -n or -number [XXX]		allows to limit the total number of assemblies to be downloaded -c or -components [XXX]		allows to select specific components of the assembly (e.g. plasmid, chromosome, ...)